ebruchez/public/Books.md

 # Books

-I don't have much time to read so I try to read books I know are excellent.
+I don't have much time to read, so I try to read books I know are excellent.
 I have also found myself re-reading several books which I really enjoyed in the past.

-## Books I plan to read in 2020
+## Books I plan to read in 2022

+- TODO

+## Evergreen books

+- TODO

+## Favorite books

 - TODO